-The physician and patient (and/or family members) should review the risks and benefits when discussing this endovascular device and procedure, including: Risks and differences between endovascular repair and open surgical repair
+The physician and patient (and/or family members) should review the risks and benefits when discussing this endovascular device and procedure, including: • Risks and differences between endovascular repair and open surgical repair thoracic aneurysm or ulcer may be required after initial endovascular repair In addition to the risks and benefits of an endovascular repair, the physician should assess the patient's commitment to and compliance with postoperative follow-up as necessary to ensure continuing safe and effective results.
+Listed below are additional topics to discuss with the patient as to expectations after an endovascular repair:

-- Potential advantages of traditional open surgical repair - · Potential advantages of endovascular repair - The possibility that subsequent interventional or open surgical repair of the - thoracic lesion may be required after initial endovascular repair In addition to the risks and benefits of an endovascular repair, the physician should assess the patient's commitment to and compliance with postoperative follow-up as necessary to ensure continuing safe and effective results.
-Listed below are additional topics to discuss with the patient as to expectations after - an endovascular repair: The long-term performance of endovascular grafts has not yet been established.
-All patients should be advised that endovascular treatm requires life-long, regular follow-up to assess their health and the performance of their endovascular graft.
-Patients with specific clinical findings (e.g., endoleaks, enlarging aneurysms or ulcer, or changes in the structure or position of the endovascular graft) should receive enhanced follow-up.
-Specific follow-up guidelines are described in Section 12, IMAGING GUIDELINES AND POSTOPERATIVE FOLLOW-UP. - Patients should be counseled on the importance of adhering to the follow-up schedule, both during the first year and at yearly intervals thereafter.
-Patients should be told that regular and consistent follow-up is a critical part of ensuring the ongoing safety and effectiveness of endovascular treatment of thoracic aortic lesions.
-At a minimum, annual imaging and adherence to routine postoperative follow-up requirements is required and should be considered a life-long commitment to the patient's health and well-being. - The patient should be told that successful thoracic lesion repair does not arrest the disease process.
-It is still possible to have associated degeneration of vessels. - Physicians must advise every patient that it is important to seek prompt medical attention if he/she experiences signs of graft occlusion, thoracic lesion enlargement or rupture.
+- Potential advantages of traditional open surgical repair - Potential advantages of endovascular repair - The possibility that subsequent interventional or open surgical repair of the

+- The long-term performance of endovascular grafts has not yet been established.
+All patients should be advised that endovascular treatment requires life-long, regular follow-up to assess their health and the performance of their endovascular graft.
+Patients with specific clinical findings (e.g., endoleaks, enlarging aneurysms or ulcers, or changes in the structure or position of the endovascular graft) should receive enhanced follow-up.
+Specific follow-up guidelines are described in Section 12, IMAGING GUIDELINES AND POSTOPERATIVE FOLLOW-UP. - Patients should be counseled on the importance of adhering to the followup schedule, both during the first year and at yearly intervals thereafter.
+Patients should be told that regular and consistent follow-up is a critical part of ensuring the ongoing safety and effectiveness of endovascular treatment of thoracic aortic aneurysms or ulcers.
+At a minimum, annual imaging and adherence to routine postoperative follow-up requirements is required and should be considered a life-long commitment to the patient's health and well-being. - The patient should be told that successful thoracic aneurysm or ulcer repair does not arrest the disease process.
+It is still possible to have associated degeneration of vessels. - Physicians must advise every patient that it is important to seek prompt medical attention if he/she experiences signs of graft occlusion, thoracic aneurysm or ulcer enlargement or rupture.
 Signs of graft occlusion include, but may not be limited to, pulse-less legs, ischemia of intestines, and cold extremities.
-Thoracic lesion rupture may be asymptomatic, but usually presents as back or chest pain, persistent cough, dizziness, fainting, rapid heartbeat, or sudden weakness
+Thoracic aneurysm or ulcer rupture may be asymptomatic, but usually presents as back or chest pain, persistent cough, dizziness, fainting, rapid heartbeat, or sudden weakness.

-- Due to the imaging required for successful placement and follow-up of endovascular devices, the risk of radiation exposure to developing tissue should be discussed with women who are or suspect they are pregnant. - Men who undergo endovascular or open surgical repair may experience impotence
+- Due to the imaging required for successful placement and follow-up of endovascular devices, the risk of radiation exposure to developing tissue chould be discussed with women who are or suscent they are prepared. - should be discussed with women who are or suspect they are pregnant.
+Men who undergo endovascular or open surgical repair may experience impotence.